Australian Eggs Encourages Aussies To Brighten Their Meals And Moods With New Campaign

 That’s when Connecting Plots was brought in to renovate the creative and connect the Difflam story perfectly across every channel for both brand and product specific messaging.

-MHIAA Reinforce Their Air Expertise As 'Sommeli-Airs' Of The Air
+Mitsubishi Heavy Industries Reinforce Expertise As 'Sommeli-Airs' Of The Air

 In a highly competitive category that’s hard to navigate, the new campaign by Connecting Plots seeks to unlock the assurance of an expert opinion, with the MHIAA Air Experts behaving like wine sommeliers – but with air.